Tourism in Namibia

 In December 2010, Lonely Planet named Namibia 5th best tourist destination in the world in terms of value.

 History

 The first rough estimate took place in 1989, when it was predicted that 100,000 non-domestic tourists stayed in the country.
 This figure has risen over time to 1,176,000 visitors in 2014.

 Employment

 In 1996, around 600 jobs were related directly to the country's tourism sector.
 In 2008 it was estimated that 77,000 jobs directly or indirectly depend on Namibia's tourism, amounting to 18.2% of all formal jobs in Namibia.
 Tourism in Namibia also has had a positive impact on resource conservation and rural development.
 Some 50 communal conservancies have been established across the country, covering 11.8 million hectares of land and resulting in enhanced land management while providing tens of thousands of rural Namibians with much-needed income.

 Rankings and evaluation

 Lonely Planet ranked Namibia fifth on a world-wide chart of value-for-money destinations in 2010.
+In 2020, Namibia ranked 13th out of 30 of the world’s top 30 emerging travel destinations for 2020 by TravelLemming.com.
+During this awards.
+The Etosha National Park, Fish River Canyon, Sossusvlei and the Namib-Naukluft National Park have been selected as Namibia’s top attractions.